techidaily/site-hardware-tips/source/_posts/dell-upgrades-its-acclaimed-xps-series-now-packed-with-advanced-ai-capabilities-and-stunning-designs-insights-from-zdnet.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-http.techidaily.com/new-in-2024-steps-to-disable-auto-recommended-podcasts-in-spotify/"><u>[New] In 2024, Steps to Disable Auto-Recommended Podcasts in Spotify</u></a></li>
+<li><a href="https://article-knowledge.techidaily.com/new-2024-approved-aviation-longevity-top-10-endurance-drones/"><u>[New] 2024 Approved Aviation Longevity Top 10 Endurance Drones</u></a></li>
-<li><a href="https://some-tips.techidaily.com/affordable-yet-mighty-discover-the-compact-8-in-1-adapter-that-outperforms-expectations-insights-from-zdnet/"><u>Affordable yet Mighty: Discover the Compact 8-in-1 Adapter that Outperforms Expectations | Insights From ZDNET</u></a></li>
+<li><a href="https://youtube-zero.techidaily.com/024-approved-monthly-income-for-content-creators-on-youtube/"><u>[New] 2024 Approved Monthly Income for Content Creators on YouTube?</u></a></li>
-<li><a href="https://ios-unlock.techidaily.com/easy-steps-on-how-to-create-a-new-apple-id-account-on-iphone-6s-by-drfone-ios/"><u>Easy Steps on How To Create a New Apple ID Account On iPhone 6s</u></a></li>
+<li><a href="https://fox-helps.techidaily.com/updated-the-ultimate-slow-motion-compendium-slomo-review-2024/"><u>[Updated] The Ultimate Slow-Motion Compendium SloMo Review, 2024</u></a></li>
-<li><a href="https://youtube-videos.techidaily.com/educators-guide-to-thriving-youtube-channels-10-must-know-secrets/"><u>Educators' Guide to Thriving YouTube Channels – 10 Must-Know Secrets</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/act-fast-grab-your-samsung-galaxy-watch-6-at-an-unbeatable-price-get-100-off-today/"><u>Act Fast!
+Grab Your Samsung Galaxy Watch 6 at an Unbeatable Price – Get $100 Off Today!</u></a></li>
-<li><a href="https://solve-manuals.techidaily.com/guia-paso-a-paso-para-generar-una-captura-de-pantalla-del-almacenamiento-secundario-en-versiones-recientes-de-windows/"><u>Guía Paso a Paso Para Generar Una Captura De Pantalla Del Almacenamiento Secundario en Versiones Recientes De Windows</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/disliking-the-new-find-my-iphone-on-apple-watch-via-watchos-evolution-whats-your-take-the-digital-analyst-at-zdnet/"><u>Disliking the New Find My iPhone on Apple Watch via WatchOS Evolution – What's Your Take? | The Digital Analyst at ZDNET</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-5-ways-to-move-contacts-from-google-pixel-8-to-iphone-131415-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Ways to Move Contacts From Google Pixel 8 to iPhone (13/14/15) | Dr.fone</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/experience-enhanced-fitness-with-the-shokz-openrun-pro-headset-zdnet-review-on-revolutionary-bone-conduction-technology/"><u>Experience Enhanced Fitness with the Shokz OpenRun Pro Headset: ZDNET Review on Revolutionary Bone Conduction Technology</u></a></li>
-<li><a href="https://easy-unlock-android.techidaily.com/in-2024-how-to-remove-or-bypass-knox-enrollment-service-on-nokia-130-music-by-drfone-android/"><u>In 2024, How To Remove or Bypass Knox Enrollment Service On Nokia 130 Music</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/expert-analysis-the-new-google-pixel-watch-a-different-approach-from-the-iconic-apple-watch/"><u>Expert Analysis: The New Google Pixel Watch - A Different Approach From the Iconic Apple Watch</u></a></li>
-<li><a href="https://win11.techidaily.com/quick-fix-guide-for-windows-11s-software-folder-restarts/"><u>Quick-Fix Guide for Windows 11'S Software Folder Restarts</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/from-testing-to-triumph-how-an-exceptional-android-smartwatch-swayed-my-choice-towards-the-pixel/"><u>From Testing to Triumph: How an Exceptional Android Smartwatch Swayed My Choice Towards the Pixel</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/step-up-your-game-with-the-new-acer-triad-of-oled-monitors-showcasing-the-fastest-480hz-in-the-market-predator-x27u-f3/"><u>Step Up Your Game with the New Acer Triad of OLED Monitors, Showcasing the Fastest 480Hz in the Market: Predator X27U F3</u></a></li>
+<li><a href="https://win11-tips.techidaily.com/graphical-integration-with-application-guard-on-edge/"><u>Graphical Integration with Application Guard on Edge</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/the-definitive-guide-to-computer-hardware-by-toms-electronic-forum/"><u>The Definitive Guide to Computer Hardware by Tom's Electronic Forum</u></a></li>
+<li><a href="https://fake-location.techidaily.com/how-to-fix-realme-c55-find-my-friends-no-location-found-drfone-by-drfone-virtual-android/"><u>How to Fix Realme C55 Find My Friends No Location Found? | Dr.fone</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/the-ultimate-guide-to-pc-hardware-by-toms-hardware-experts/"><u>The Ultimate Guide to PC Hardware by Tom's Hardware Experts</u></a></li>
+<li><a href="https://windows11.techidaily.com/how-to-reactivate-the-printer-spooler-in-windows/"><u>How to Reactivate the Printer Spooler in Windows</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/toms-hardware-review-the-ultimate-guide/"><u>Tom's Hardware Review: The Ultimate Guide</u></a></li>
+<li><a href="https://some-knowledge.techidaily.com/htc-vive-review-the-epitome-of-ultimate-virtual-reality-playtime-for-2024/"><u>HTC Vive Review The Epitome of Ultimate Virtual Reality Playtime for 2024</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/toms-tech-insights-comprehensive-guide-to-computer-hardware/"><u>Tom's Tech Insights: Comprehensive Guide to Computer Hardware</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/in-2024-prank-your-friends-easy-ways-to-fake-and-share-google-maps-location-on-zte-axon-40-lite-drfone-by-drfone-virtual-android/"><u>In 2024, Prank Your Friends!
+Easy Ways to Fake and Share Google Maps Location On ZTE Axon 40 Lite | Dr.fone</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/toms-tech-insights-in-depth-guides-and-equipment-reviews/"><u>Tom's Tech Insights: In-Depth Guides & Equipment Reviews</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/save-big-on-samsung-galaxy-watch-6-enjoy-an-immediate-100-discount-while-apple-unveils-latest-timepieces-insights-from-zdnet/"><u>Save Big on Samsung Galaxy Watch 6: Enjoy an Immediate $100 Discount While Apple Unveils Latest Timepieces - Insights From ZDNet</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/unbelievable-bargain-alert-a-high-quality-sceptre-24-curve-gaming-monitor-for-just-79/"><u>Unbelievable Bargain Alert: A High-Quality Sceptre 24 Curve Gaming Monitor for Just $79!</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/where-is-the-best-place-to-catch-dratini-on-apple-iphone-se-2020-drfone-by-drfone-virtual-ios/"><u>Where Is the Best Place to Catch Dratini On Apple iPhone SE (2020) | Dr.fone</u></a></li>
-<li><a href="https://win-howtos.techidaily.com/why-your-computer-crashes-in-the-middle-of-a-game-fixes-for-windows-users/"><u>Why Your Computer Crashes in the Middle of a Game - Fixes for Windows Users</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/why-i-fell-in-love-with-these-remarkable-3-features-of-the-new-samsung-galaxy-watch/"><u>Why I Fell in Love with These Remarkable 3 Features of the New Samsung Galaxy Watch</u></a></li>
 </ul></div>

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Lp78eFEGwVU?si=-4orJBLvJJrggCJ2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YZma8PBO0D8?si=9-qQgGVTuChYd27a" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->